lundqvistr/manual_medfak_research_data/manual.md

 #### Archiving

 #### Suggestions or style guides for particular software systems
-The software in use encompass a range of systems, from spreadsheets to more compehensive systems such as as R. If you seaarch for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.
+The software systems in use encompass a range of systems, from spreadsheets to more compehensive systems specifically designed for statistical analyses.
+If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.
 We do not claim that the suggestions made here are the only ones or the best.
 We do however claim that the approach here is simple enough to use in _all_ systems.
 So if you stick to the suggestions found here, your life will become simpler and naturally also better.

 ### How to use the document
 This document is suggested as a template for how to structure reseach data files at the medical faculty of umeå university.
 Our hope is that spreading document to new PhD-student and supervisor will promote good routines on ..., and ultimately lead to higher research quality.